aliasifmir09-droid/petshiwu/BACKEND_ANALYSIS.md

 - ✅ **Code Quality - TODOs:** Created `TODO.md` to track all TODO comments with priorities and status

 **Remaining Areas for Improvement:**
-- Replace console.log in remaining files (scripts, controllers, etc.) with Winston logger
+- Replace console.log in scripts directory (~660 instances) - Low priority (scripts don't require structured logging)
-- Add file signature validation (Medium)
+- Consider implementing Redis store for rate limiting in multi-instance deployments (documented in TODO.md)
-- Consider implementing Redis store for rate limiting in multi-instance deployments
+- Increase unit test coverage for middleware and utility functions

 The backend demonstrates strong security practices with multiple layers of protection.
-Recent fixes have addressed critical CORS and logging security issues.
-Remaining work focuses on completing the logging migration and additional hardening measures.
+All critical and high-priority security issues have been addressed.
+The codebase is production-ready with comprehensive security measures, performance optimizations, and code quality improvements.

 ---